-&lt;sup>3 For this purpose, we treat the second wave as being week 38 onwards, i.e. from 12 September 2020.
+4 For this purpose, the second wave is for deaths registered from week 38 onwards, i.e. from 12 September 2020.

 Reliances and limitations

 The purpose of the weekly mortality monitor is to provide regular updates on standardised mortality in England & Wales during the coronavirus pandemic, adjusting ONS data to allowing for changes in the size and age of the population.